Cuba's Raul Castro, the builder of Fidel's dreams

-Raul Castro, who steps down Thursday as Cuba's president, lived most of his life in the shadow of Fidel, his iconic brother.
-But after taking over in 2006, he steered the island on a path of radical reform as only he could do.
+Raul Castro, who stepped down Thursday as Cuba's president, lived most of his life in the shadow of his iconic brother Fidel.
+But after taking over in 2006 he steered the island on a path of radical reform as only he could do.

-Now 86, his departure brings to a close the Castro brothers' six-decade grip on power.
+Now 86, his departure ends the Castro brothers' six-decade grip on power.

-A skillful negotiator and as a soldier, relentless in pursuing his enemies, he always knew his place.
-"Fidel is irreplaceable, unless we all replace him together," he said on temporarily stepping in when his brother fell ill 12 years ago.
+Always a good soldier, Raul Castro knew that his place was behind his older brother.
+"Fidel is irreplaceable, unless we all replace him together," he said upon temporarily stepping in when his brother fell ill 12 years ago.

-From the shadows, he played a key role in getting the support of the Soviet Union following the revolution's triumph in 1959, thanks to friendships he made during his travels.
+A skilled negotiator, Raul played a key role behind the scenes role in obtaining support from the Soviet Union following the revolution's triumph in 1959.

-But even before that he snatched a gun off a soldier to rescue his comrades during a botched raid on Moncada barracks in 1953.
+But even before that he became famous for snatching a gun off a soldier to set free his comrades after a botched raid on Moncada barracks in 1953.

 Raul Castro and his brother Fidel, seen here in 2004, had a "political partnership", experts say